UK-first PlayFortuna information guide

 A UK-focused review starts with restriction and licence checks before feature claims.

-PlayFortuna is a real casino brand with an official English-language site at playfortuna.com, but that fact is not the same as UK access.
-A brand can publish games, payment information, bonus rules and mobile features while still restricting particular countries.
-The important question for a UK reader is therefore not simply “does the site exist?” but “what does the brand say about my country, and what does the local regulator require?”
+PlayFortuna is a real casino brand with an established English-language presence at playfortuna.com, and its launch date is stated as 3 April 2013 on the official pages.
+None of that establishes UK availability.
+A casino can publish games, payment information, bonus rules and a mobile experience while still restricting particular countries at the account level.
+The decisive question for British readers is therefore not whether the website exists, but what the brand itself says about the United Kingdom and what the local regulator requires of operators serving British consumers.

 Not a sign-up page

 No page in this guide should be used as encouragement to register from the United Kingdom.
-If a claim would depend on live account access, a deposit, a withdrawal, a bonus screen or a personalised payment method, it is treated as unverified for UK readers unless separately supported.
+Account access, deposits, withdrawals, promotion claims and personalised payment routes are treated as unsupported for UK readers because the brand’s terms place the United Kingdom in the restricted list.

-Five checks before trusting any PlayFortuna UK claim
+Five things UK readers should verify before any PlayFortuna claim

 Country wording